 Understanding and managing cycle times is crucial for any organization striving to enhance efficiency and reduce operational costs.
 It provides valuable insights into the speed and effectiveness of production or service delivery processes, allowing managers to identify bottlenecks, unnecessary steps, or areas requiring improvement.
 By focusing on cycle time, organizations can foster a culture of continuous improvement efforts, unveiling inefficiencies and guiding teams to implement multiple improvements simultaneously and adjust strategies in real-time for better productivity.

-Conducting Cycle Time Analysis: A Step-by-Step Approach
+Conducting A Data Analysis Project: A Step-by-Step Approach

 Define the Process: Clearly outline the process or task to be analyzed, including its start and end points.